 Use: Labeled Indications

-Hyperphenylalaninemia: To reduce blood phenylalanine (PHE) levels in patients with hyperphenylalaninemia caused by tetrahydrobiopterin (BH4)-responsive phenylketonuria in conjunction with a PHE-restricted diet.
+Hyperphenylalaninemia: To reduce blood phenylalanine (PHE) levels in adult and pediatric patients ≥1 month of age with hyperphenylalaninemia caused by BH4-responsive phenylketonuria in conjunction with a PHE-restricted diet.

 There are no contraindications listed in the manufacturer’s labeling.

 Canadian labeling: Hypersensitivity to sapropterin or any component of the formulation